devzendo/transputer-macro-assembler/README.md

 * Added the Parachute Transputer Emulator's nonstandard instructions.
 * Correct offset generation for j, cj, call direct instructions - so you don't have to specify OFFSET to a symbolic argument, it's implied.
+* Builds on macOS, Windows 10 and Linux (Various).

 Rationale
 ---------